-While I’ve never gone snorkeling with so few fish in Malapascua, Philippines, the water was clear and we had a great group and our first ever encounter with a Sea Snake!
+I had never gone snorkeling with so few fish as I did in Malapascua, Philippines.
+With that said, the water was clear and we had a great group and our first ever encounter with a Sea Snake!

 With hardly any fish and great visibility, we mostly just played.
 Our international group of friends were from Italy, Sweden, England, Holland, and the U.S.

 Is there good snorkeling?

 I adore the Philippines and was excited for a snorkeling trip.

 If you’re wondering, is there good snorkeling in Malapascua?
 That depends on your perspective, but I’d say no. If you’re looking for clear water, it’s wonderful.
 If you’re looking for lots of fish, I don’t recommend it.
 With that said, I had an amazing time!

 Once we got over the disappointment of not seeing fish, we had a fun photo shoot in the clear waters of Malapascua.